AutoDash/AutoDash/README.md

 [![Build Status](https://travis-ci.com/AutoDash/AutoDash.svg?branch=master)](https://travis-ci.com/AutoDash/AutoDash)

-AutoDash is a pipeline aggregating dashcam footage for (near-)collision incidents.
+AutoDash is semi-automated software Pipeline for assembling collision and near-collision dashcam footage datasets.
 The goal of this pipeline is to provide a standard dataset for studies involving car collisions from an egocentric perspective.

 # Requirements